Last Updated on July 15, 2022 by Jim Ferri

 But it’s the visual perspective, not the linguistic, that makes the city of Luxembourg appealing.
 While its Old Town, a UNESCO World Heritage Site, transports you back centuries, the new part of the city thrusts you into the future with stunning buildings designed by world-renowned architects.
-But rather than clash, the new and the old parts of town coalesce well and actually enhance the travel experience, something I hadn’t expected when I visited recently.
+But rather than clash, the new and the old parts of town coalesce well and actually enhance the travel experience, something I hadn’t expected when I visited.

 A Great Walking City

 Start a walk in the center of the old city at Place Guillaume II, home to its Hôtel de Ville, or the nearby Place d’Armes, whose former status as a parade ground has given way to sidewalk cafes.
 Just a block east of Place Guillaume you’ll find the 16th-century Grand Ducal Palace, the first city hall.
-Behind it is the picturesque Marché-aux-Poissons, the oldest section of the city, where the Musée National d’Histoire et d’Art is nestled in a row of 16th-century houses.
+Behind it is the picturesque Marché-aux-Poissons, the oldest section of the city, where the Musée National d’Histoire et d’Art sits in a row of 16th-century houses.

 A City of Outdoor Art

 A block to the south is the diminutive Gothic Cathédrale Notre-Dame, which, while certainly not qualifying as a great European cathedral, is interesting nevertheless for its stained glass and the tapestries that adorn its walls.
 Next to it is the National Library where out front you’ll find a brightly painted elephant statue, one of a series of similar artworks you see all over the city.
 There is outdoor art all over the city; I especially liked the statues of revelers dancing on the Place du Théâtre.